Sreedhanya

-Sreedhanya is an Indian actress and television host who works in predominantly Malayalam-language films and television shows.
+Sreedhanya Thekkedath, known mononymously as Sreedhanya, is an Indian actress and television host who works in predominantly Malayalam-language films and television shows.

 Career

 Sreedhanya participated in a talk show on Jeevan TV before receiving her first show as an anchor with Samantharam on Amrita TV.
 She went on to host several shows including Vaidyasala, Veedu, and Grihathuram.
 She played supporting roles in several films before playing one of the leads in Njan Samvidhanam Cheyyum under the stage name of Gayathri.
 She worked as a Malayalam tutor for Vidya Balan for the film Aami before Balan left the project.
 In 2017, she replaced Bhagyalakshmi as a host for "Selfie" on Kairali TV.